nikushx/psilohealth/content/pages/home.md

 The psychedelic experiences associated with psilocybin's 5-HT2AR activation have shown promising results for the treatment of a variety of indications.
 These indications include:

 * Treatment-Resistant Depression, Major Depressive Disorder
-* General Anxiety Disorder
+* General Anxiety Disorder, Existential Anxiety
-  , Existential Anxiety
 * Post-Traumatic Stress Disorder (PTSD)
 * Opiate, Alcohol, and Tobacco Addiction
 * Obsessive Compulsive Disorder (OCD)